Springle3152/ohapp/readme.md

 ```
 $ source venv\bin\activate
 ```
 You will now see (venv) in front of the directory location in the command prompt.
 This is how you know you are in the virtual environment.

+Clone the Ohapp repository from Github.
+Look again at this [tutorial](https://github.com/DHRI-Curriculum/git) for instructions on how to clone.
+Once you have cloned, the files will be in the ohapp folder on your Desktop.

 Run the app by typing
 ```
 (venv) $ python ohapp.py
 ```